getPopsure/engineer-challenge/Readme.md

   _You can share a code snippet here if you feel like it_

 - If you had more time, what other things you would like to do?
-- Is there anything you would like to change in the current setup?
+- Do you have any feedback regarding this coding challenge?

+  _Is the initial setup working?, is something missing?, or any other comment_